L E O N C O U N T Y A C A D E M I C L E A G U E Leon County ACADEMIC LEAGUE

 After three Thursdays of Quick Recall playoffs in early January, the top eight teams meet for a Saturday NAQT-sanctioned tournament.
 NAQT uses pyramidal questions: a clue starts hard and grows easier through the read.
 Powers reward early correct buzzes; negs penalize incorrect early buzzes.
 Bonuses come in three parts, no bounce-back.

 The top 15 percent of the field auto-qualifies for the High School National Championship Tournament at Memorial Day weekend in Atlanta.
-In a 14-school field, that is three teams.
+In a 15-school field, that is 3 teams.
 Seeds are set by regular-season Quick Recall standings.

 Roster and eligibility